-An ECDIS is a navigation system which is designed, constructed and tested to meet the standards required for primary navigation under the SOLAS convention when combined with official data.
+An Electronic Chart Display and Information System (ECDIS) is a navigation system which is designed, constructed, tested and certified to meet the standards required for primary navigation under the SOLAS convention when combined with official data.
 The IMO Performance Standard sets out the required functionality of ECDIS, and the technical standards to which it refers.